The Project Gemini Program

 The Project Gemini Program - Spacecraft & Vehicles Database

-The Project Gemini program, conducted by NASA from 1961 to 1966, served as a crucial bridge between the pioneering flights of Project Mercury and the historic lunar landings of Project Apollo.
+The Project Gemini program, conducted by NASA from 1961 to 1966, was a crucial bridge between the pioneering flights of Project Mercury and the historic lunar landings of Project Apollo.
 Its primary objective was to develop and test the techniques and technologies necessary for crewed spaceflight, including orbital rendezvous and docking, extravehicular activity (EVA), and long-duration missions.
-Gemini played a pivotal role in advancing America’s space capabilities and preparing astronauts for the challenges of lunar exploration.
+Gemini played a pivotal role in advancing America‘s space capabilities and preparing astronauts for the challenges of lunar exploration.

 History & Evolution